SXNPYN/CoBreeder_for_GhostWolves/README.md

 | 538            | 616            | 542            | 368            | 0              |

-### Recommended weighting values & inputs whilst the program runs

-		- Recommend to not prioritise number of mates heavily at the start
-		- Weightings etc
-		- Recommend not to use prio optimisation if not done calculation
+## Excluded Individuals & Disallowed Pairings

+1. You will be shown a preview of the individuals file in table format.
+Each individual will have an ID on the far left hand side, starting at 0.
+2. You will first be prompted to specify disallowed pairings.
+   - To disallow pairings between individual 4 and 8, and 0 and 1 you will type: 4-8, 0-1
+   - Order does not matter here.
+For example, you could also type: 1-0, 8-4
+   - To skip this, leave it blank and tap the enter key.
+3. You will then be prompted to specify individuals to exclude.
+   - To exclude individuals 2, 5, and 6 you will type: 2,5,6
+   - Again, order does not matter here, and you can skip this by leaving it blank and tapping the enter key.

+Note: neither of these options edit the original files.
+Your original data will be left untouched and this will only apply to the current run.

 ## Outputs

 Each feasible solution found will be printed to the terminal as the code is running.
 Once the search has finished, you will be prompted to choose whether to save the best solution to a CSV file.
-If this option is chosen, the solution with the best objective value will be saved to the `results` folder, with a file name following the format `best_solution_(experiment name).csv`.
+If this option is chosen, the solution with the best objective value will be saved to the `results` folder, with a file name following the format `best_solution_(unique_run_id).csv`.
 This will also be confirmed in the terminal.

 This file may look something like this: